 - Bloodmage Thalnos will cause all of your damage-dealing spells to do an extra point of damage apiece.
-Alternatively it's a good card just for cycling extra card draw.
+Alternatively it's a good card just for cycling into another card.

 - If Priest of the Feast is on the board, every spell you cast will cause three points of Health to be restored to your hero.

 - Each time Acolyte of Pain takes damage you'll gain an extra card.
-Don't forget that cards like Dragonfire Potion and Duskbreaker damage your own minions too - including the Acolyte.
+Don't forget that cards like Dragonfire Potion and Spirit Lash damage your own minions too - including the Acolyte.